Skip to content

 Gabapentin, like any medication, can potentially cause side effects, although not everyone will experience them.
 Be aware of possible side effects and discuss them with your healthcare professional before starting gabapentin for anxiety.
 Some common side effects associated with gabapentin use include:

-• Drowsiness or sedation: Gabapentin can cause drowsiness or tiredness, affecting your ability to concentrate or perform certain tasks.
+• Drowsiness or sedation: Gabapentin can cause drowsiness or tiredness, affecting your ability to concentrate or perform specific tasks.

 • Dizziness or unsteadiness: Some individuals may experience dizziness or difficulty with balance while taking gabapentin.